-04. No development shall commence until a report detailing the protective measures to prevent the ingress of ground gases, to the standards required in BS8485:2015 (Code of Practice for the design of protective measures for methane and carbon dioxide ground gases for new buildings), have been submitted to and approved in writing by the Local Planning Authority.
-The report shall contain full details of the validation and verification assessment to be undertaken on the installed ground gas protection, as detailed in CIRIA C735 (Good practice on the testing and verification of protection systems for buildings against hazardous ground gases).
+03. No buildings shall be constructed until a report detailing the protective measures to prevent the ingress of ground gases, including depleted Oxygen (<19%), to a minimum CS2 standard specified in BS 8485:2015+A1:2019 (Code of Practice for the design of protective measures for Methane and Carbon Dioxide ground gases for new buildings), have been submitted to and approved in writing by the Local Planning Authority.
+The report shall contain full details of the validation and verification assessment to be undertaken on the installed ground gase protection, as detailed in CIRIA C735 (Good practice on the testing and verification of protection systems for buildings against hazardous ground gases).

-Reason: In order to prevent any accumulation of ground gas, which may potentially be prejudicial to the amenity of the occupants of the respective properties in accordance with Policy GP29 of the Wansbeck District Local Plan.
+Reason: In order to prevent any accumulation of ground gas, which may potentially be prejudicial to the amenity of the occupants of the respective properties in accordance with Policy GP29 of the Wansbeck District Local Plan and the NPPF.

-O5.
-The development shall not be brought into use until the applicant has submitted a validation and verification report to the approved methodology in Condition 4, which has been approved in writing by the Local Planning Authority.
+04. The development shall not be brought into use until the applicant has submitted a validation and verification report to the approved methodology in Condition 3, which has been approved in writing by the Local Planning Authority.

-Reason: In order to prevent any accumulation of ground gas, which may potentially be prejudicial to the amenity of the occupants of the respective properties in accordance with Policy GP29 of the Wansbeck District Local Plan.
+Reason: In order to prevent any accumulation of ground gas, which may potentially be prejudicial to the amenity of the occupants of the respective properties in accordance with Policy GP29 of the Wansbeck District Local Plan and the NPPF.